-MBSupport Posted June 10, 2013 Share Posted June 10, 2013 (edited) Three things to consider when writing scripts.
+MBSupport Posted June 10, 2013 Posted June 10, 2013 (edited) Three things to consider when writing scripts.
 Script files can contain comments.
 Any line that begins with a semicolon is considered a comment, and AutoCAD ignores it while processing the script file.
 A space is considered a Return (Enter Key pressed).
 A new line is also considered a Return.
 Scripts are well worth learning, they can save a lot of time.
 On the AutoCAD command line work through the series of commands you need to achieve the results you want, then press F2 to see the results.
 In this case AutoCAD produces the following results Command: TILEMODE Enter new value for TILEMODE : 0 Restoring cached viewports - Regenerating layout.
 Command: ZOOM Specify corner of window, enter a scale factor (nX or nXP), or [All/Center/Dynamic/Extents/Previous/Scale/Window/Object] : e Regenerating layout.
 Command: LTSCALE Enter new linetype scale factor : 5 Regenerating layout.
 Regenerating model.
 Command: PSLTSCALE Enter new value for PSLTSCALE : 1 From this you can create a simple routine as below: ;;Start of routine tilemode 0 zoom e ltscale 5 PSLTscale 1 Qsave ;;End of routine Add this to your batch program and run it on the drawings, remember always to test the routine first.
 In the case of Multi-Batch there is a help file in the program folder, which steps you through adding this routine to the set.
 A favourite routine of ours is the Pause routine.
 Basically any script routine can be paused and then restarted by typing in Resume on the command line.
 The routine is simply made up of the line -Type_Resume_to_continue- or any misspelled command.
 Once the routine stops you can do anything you like in the drawing and then type Resume and the routine will continue to the next drawing.
 A variation of this is to add Qsave on the next line and this will save the current drawing before proceeding to the next one.
 You can add commands before and after the pause command to speed up the process.
-Patrick http://www.multi-batch.com/ For your entire batch processing needs since 2001 Edited June 10, 2013 by MBSupport Icon came into reply Quote Link to comment Share on other sites More sharing options...
+Patrick http://www.multi-batch.com/ For your entire batch processing needs since 2001 Edited June 10, 2013 by MBSupport Icon came into reply Quote

 Recommended Posts